Skip to main content

 St. Louis Cardinals: Stan Musial (475)

 Stan 'The Man' Musial is another Hall of Famer legend who spent his entire career with the same ballclub.
 Musial played for the St. Louis Cardinals for 22 seasons while missing one year near the start of his career due to WWII military service.
-Musial's franchise record has stood for nearly 60 years – and it should remain in place a while longer.
+Musial's franchise record has stood for nearly 60 years – and it should remain in place for a while longer.
 Albert Pujols hit 469 home runs in a Cards uniform but retired at the end of the 2022 season.

 Tampa Bay Rays: Evan Longoria (261)

 Longoria set the Tampa Bay Rays home run mark during his first ten seasons in the majors between 2008 and 2017.
 That's a record that could remain intact for a while because the Rays typically trade away their top young players instead of paying them lucrative contracts to stay with the team.
+In fact, only seven players have hit 100+ homers in a Rays uniform.

 Texas Rangers: Juan Gonzalez (372)

 Juan Gonzalez enjoyed two different stints with the Rangers (1989-99, 2002-03) and was buoyed by major-league-leading home-run totals in 1992 and 1993.
 He edged out sluggers Rafael Palmeiro (321), Frank Howard (246), and Ivan 'Pudge' Rodriguez (217).
+Adrian Beltre sits fifth with 199 homers as a Ranger.

 Toronto Blue Jays: Carlos Delgado (336)